EliasNimlandLind/xp-toolset/README.md

 6. Open _installer-scripts_.
 7. Click on each file seperately.

-## How to use the included release workflow
+## The release workflow

-It updates _version.txt_ and follows semantic versioning principles.
+The workflow updates _version.txt_ and _CHANGELOG.md_ according to semantic versioning principles.

-### Version Update Table
+Create a release by:

+1. Add each commit as normal.
+2. Create a commit with commit message including a trigger word, e.g., `minor: <changes to commit>`.
+Refer to the table below for what they are.
+3. Execute `git push`.
+4. Execute `git pull` to pull the changes.

 | Version type | Trigger in commit message        | What it updates                                                          | Example change                                                   |
 | ------------ | -------------------------------- | ------------------------------------------------------------------------ | ---------------------------------------------------------------- |